-Centre Lead for Higher Nations BTEC centres have a Quality Nominee who takes responsibility for the effective delivery of BTEC qualifications from Entry Level to Level 7.
+Quality Nominee / Centre Lead for Higher Nationals BTEC centres have a Quality Nominee who takes responsibility for the effective delivery of BTEC qualifications from Entry Level to Level 7.
 The enhanced quality assurance measures for Higher Nationals require additional oversight.
-In some centres, responsibility for Higher National provision is not undertaken by the centre Quality Nominee.
-An additional role is available on Edexcel Online for centres to designate the person responsible for Higher Nationals across the centre.
-The Centre Lead for Higher Nationals is responsible for establishing and maintaining centre policies and procedures related to Higher Nationals, qualification approval, and for ensuring the accuracy of public information.
+In some centres, responsibility for Higher Nationals provision is not undertaken by the centre Quality Nominee.
+The Centre Lead for Higher Nationals could be a Head of Department/Programme Manager or the individual who is responsible for establishing and maintaining centre policies and procedures related to Higher Nationals, qualification approval, and for ensuring the accuracy of public information.
+This role is available on Edexcel Online for centres to designate the person responsible for Higher Nationals across the centre.
 Programme Leader A Programme Leader is a person designated by a centre to take overall responsibility for the effective delivery and assessment of BTECs in their subject.
 The Programme Leader may also act as an Assessor and/or Internal Verifier.
 Assessor An Assessor is anyone responsible for the assessment of students and acts under the guidance of the Programme Leader, who will direct Assessors to appropriate training, support and standardisation.
 Typically, Assessors will devise assignment briefs, deliver the programme of study and assess the evidence produced by students against the assessment criteria in the programme specification.
-Internal Verifier Internal Verifiers conduct quality checks on assessment processes and practice to ensure that they meet national standards and that all students have been judged fairly and consistently.
-An Internal Verifier can be anyone involved in the delivery and assessment of the programme that is able to give an expert "second opinion".
-Where there is a team of Assessors, it is good practice for all Assessors to be involved in internally verifying each other.
-Please note that Internal Verifiers cannot internally verify their own assignments or assessment decisions.
-There is no requirement for a Lead Internal Verifier (LIV) to be registered for BTEC higher level programmes.